gs-rezaem/cfgsync/tmp/contrib-model.md

+# Disclaimer
+This document was prepared by Mohammad Rezaei in his personal capacity.
+The opinions expressed in this article are the author's own and do not reflect the view of anyone else, including but not limited to my employer.
+I am not a lawyer.
+Even if you find language that sounds legalese within, this is not legal advice.

+A word of caution: if you google around, you'll find many different and contradictory explanations of this subject.
+Most of them are authored by non-lawyers (including this one!).
+That's just the nature of the internet.
+Read everything with a critical eye.
+Consult a lawyer for legal matters.

 # Preface
-I am not a lawyer.
-Even if you find language that sounds legalize within, this is not legal advice.
 This document describes the various ways in which open source software developers organize and attribute their work from a copyright and licensing perspective.
-The emphasis here is on the internal organization of the artifacts (code, documentation, agreements, etc), not the external representation.
+The emphasis here is on the internal organization of the artifacts (code, documentation, agreements, etc.), not the external representation (licensed binaries, documentation, etc.).
 More specifically, we can think of an open source project as having a means for consuming incoming changes and a means to produce artifacts for usage.
 From a licensing and agreement perspective this document describes the incoming set of rules (the